nginxinc/nginx-gateway-fabric/docs/developer/crd-versioning.md

 Having an alpha API allows us more flexibility in making breaking API changes as we further design and craft the API to fit the necessary use cases.
 However, at some point these APIs need to become stable and no longer have breaking changes, so that a user can rely on them without the worry of things not working from release to release.

 When we've determined that an API is stable and should no longer have breaking changes or refactors, we can promote it to `v1`.
 Once promoted, this API **should not** be subject to changes that require a version bump.
 Only when absolutely necessary should we consider changes that would lead to a `v2alpha1` or `v2` version.

+We are skipping the usual alpha -> beta -> v1 graduation for a couple of reasons.

+1. It matches the pattern of Gateway API graduation.
+2. Our APIs are likely going to be simple enough that we don't need to go through 3 stages of graduation.
+There is overhead in this that is probably not necessary for our project.

 Since we are still early in the API development process for NGF, a specific timeframe for this is not yet determined.
 We need to get user feedback to determine if the APIs are being utilized and if any issues arise.